mcandre/linters/README.md

 make also offers a `--warn-undefined-variables` flag, often paired with `-n`, for warning when make variables are referenced but not defined.

-[checkmake](https://github.com/mrtazz/checkmake) provides experimental analysis for Makefiles.
+[checkmake](https://github.com/mrtazz/checkmake) provides experimental analysis for makefiles.

-[mint](https://github.com/softprops/mint) is another linter for Makefiles.

 [unmake](https://github.com/mcandre/unmake) is a POSIX makefile linter focusing on portability.